 1. Process Automation is Key.

-We’re seeing a great push in for like automated platforms in the market that help centralize various types of GRC programs.
+We’re seeing a great push for automated platforms in the market that help centralize various types of GRC programs.
 There is definitely some gain to be made from centralizing the location of the information.

 Another positive aspect of automation is when risk assessment, task processing, and workflows become more automated, scaling is much easier.
 As a company grows, so does its IT infrastructure, workforce, and its scope of compliance.
 If automation is being fully utilized, it is much easier to adjust.